Maksim Surayev

-Maksim Viktorovich Surayev (Максим Викторович Сураев, born 24 May 1972) is a retired Russian cosmonaut and politician.
+Maksim Viktorovich Surayev (Максим Викторович Сураев, born 24 May 1972) is a Russian politician and retired cosmonaut.

+Surayev was a backup crew member for ISS Expeditions 17 and 19 from 2006 to 2009.
+In 2009, he commanded a spacecraft that traveled to the International Space Station where he served as flight engineer for 167 days, returning in 2010.
+Surayev also served as a flight engineer on the International Space Station as a member of the crew of Expedition 22, and flight engineer and expedition commander of Expeditions 40 and 41.
+In his career, Surayev made two spacewalks, one in 2010 with fellow cosmonaut Oleg Kotov which lasted 5 hours and 44 minutes and again in 2014 with Aleksandr Samokutyaev in a spacewalk that lasted 3 hours and 38 minutes.

+Surayev retired from the cosmonaut corps in 2016 and was elected to the State Duma from the United Russia party.
 He served in the State Duma between 2016 and 2021.

-Personal
+In 2010, he was awarded Russia's highest honour when he was made a Hero of the Russian Federation.

+Early life and education

 Surayev was born in Chelyabinsk.
 During his childhood, Suraev lived in several places due to his father's military commitments.
 First he moved from his birthplace, Chelyabinsk in the Urals, to Siberia.
 When his father entered the military academy, the Suraev family moved again to the environs of Moscow.
 While his father served several postings, Suraev again moved from one town to another around Moscow.

 Surayev is married to Suraeva (née Khorokhordina) Anna Alexandrovna.
 They have two daughters, Arina and Ksenia.
 His recreational interests include sports and reading.
 He is a qualified diver and paraborne instructor.

-Education

 Surayev graduated with honors from the Kacha Air Force Pilot School as pilot-engineer in 1994; graduated with honors from the Zhukovski Air Force Academy in 1997 as pilot-engineer-researcher.
 In 2007, he received a law degree from the Russian Academy of Civil Service.